MicrosoftDocs/community-content/community-content/content/hidden-tags-azure.md

 As mentioned above, every tag with 'hidden-' in front of it will be hidden in the Azure Portal.

-You may have noticed that some resources in Azure, especially if the Azure ARM (Azure Resource Manager) creates them and the name is GUID-based, have a '(name)' around them after the resource name because of the hidden-title tag.

 You may have noticed that some resources in Azure, especially if the Azure ARM _(Azure Resource Manager)_ creates them and the name is GUID based, have a '(name)' around them after the resource name; this is because of the hidden-title tag.

 The hidden-title tag is handy for picking resources that belong to a specific service or application.